ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 </div>
 </div>

-From the result above, we have confirmed that polyhedra are spherical $t$-designs.
+From the result above, we have (numerically) confirmed that polyhedra are spherical $t$-designs.

 ### Average of a function over $n$-spheres
 It is possible to define averages over $n$-spheres but we won't bother doing